-Inquiring minds want to know if they can keep that long anticipated tax refund if they file bankruptcy before they receive it.
+Inquiring minds want to know, “Will I lose my tax refund if I file Bankruptcy?”
+For many, keeping their long-anticipated tax refund is vital.
 Sometimes a refund can be several thousand dollars that a family has been counting on getting to cover needed expenses like health care or car repairs or non-dischargeable student loan debt.
 A client should know whether they will keep or lose their refund prior to filing a bankruptcy.
 So, let’s talk about the odds.

 First, when you file a bankruptcy case you should know that everything you own is property of the bankruptcy estate that the trustee can use to pay your creditors.
 Even if you file in the middle of the year and are not yet owed a tax refund, a bankruptcy trustee can claim a percentage of the refund you receive the next year for the tax year in which you file.
 As an example, if you file bankruptcy in September and then file your tax return the following April, claiming a refund of $5,000, the trustee could claim 75% of the refund (9 months out of 12).